 Wildcat I (Ted Grant) provides examples of:

 - Alternate Company Equivalent: A lesser notable one to Wolverine.
-Both are semi-immortal Fights Like A Mortal Animal-Themed Superbeing heroes who are Kavorka Man types but also made a career out of training young women.
+Both are semi-immortal Fights Like a Normal Animal-Themed Superbeing heroes who are Kavorka Man types but also made a career out of training young women.
 The biggest difference is Ted usually lacks Wolverine Claws and, unlike Wolverine, is 6'6'', and he's less of an asshole.

 - Animal-Themed Superbeing: Cat themed.

 - Artistic License Cars: Motorcycles actually.
 Most artists seem to be unaware that Indians are real bikes or just have zero interest in having Ted's bike resemble something that's been made of a modified one.

 - Badass Normal: Ted has no powersoriginally, he later gained limited Resurrective Immortalityhe's just a really good fighter.
 He's personally defeated an entire team of villains that came calling, helped teach Bats how to fight and has beaten him multiple times.

 - Badass Biker: He's a Badass Normal hero who fixed up and customized an Indian (back when the bike was still new) and continues to improve and maintain his bike.

 - Boxing Battler: He's a champion boxer who fights crime in a cat mask.